 Malta - Market OverviewMalta - Market Overview

-Malta’s geographic location, fiscal incentives, political stability, and modern infrastructure make it a natural hub for companies seeking to do business in Southern Europe and North Africa.
-In a 2012 report, the UN listed Malta as a “front runner” in the high foreign direct investment (FDI) potential category.
+• Malta is a natural hub for companies seeking to do business in Southern Europe and North Africa.
 To date, more than 200 international companies have established operations in Malta.

-Key items Malta imported from the U.S. include: fuel and gas oil, aircraft engines, aircraft parts, machinery parts, parts for gas turbines, motor boats, yachts, navigation instruments, and cereals for the manufacture of bread.
-On the other hand Malta’s export to the US included: Medicaments for Therapeutic or prophylactic purposes; electronic integrated circuits, switches, automotive semiconductors, steroidal hormones and antibiotics, video-recording and reproducing equipment, medical devices and products, airconditioning machines, aircraft parts and toys.
+• Key items Malta has imported from the U.S. include fuel and gas, aircraft engines, aircraft parts, machinery parts, parts for gas turbines, motor boats, yachts, navigation instruments, and cereals for the manufacture of bread.
+Malta exports to the U.S. include medicines or devices for therapeutic or prophylactic purposes, electronic integrated circuits, switches, automotive semiconductors, video-recording and reproducing equipment, airconditioning machines, and aircraft parts and toys.

 Malta Trade Development and Promotion